arjkb/personal-story/unm-guide/index.md

 The meal plan is applicable only for LaPo.
 You'd have to pay out of your own pocket to eat at other restaurants within the campus.

-Or, instead of choosing a meal plan, you could consider cooking your own food.
-Get a room with a kitchen, and cook your own food.
+Or, instead of choosing a meal plan, you could live in a room with a kitchen and cook your own food.
 Plan well and the money you save on the meal-plan would offset the higher rent of a room with kitchen.
 Having said that, engineering students at UNM usually has little time for activities like cooking.

-*And did I mention there's free WiFi everywhere on campus?*

 ### Life in Albuquerque

 UNM is located in this town called Albuquerque, which is one of the largest cities in the state of New Mexico.
 It is not mighty large.
 I would say it is smaller than Bangalore.
 Perhaps it is comparable to Kochi, Kerala.

-Though the town is relatively small, it has all the amenities you are going to need.
+Though the town is relatively small, it has all the amenities you need.
 Bus rides within the city is free for UNM students; to avail this facility, you need to get a particular sticker stuck onto your ID.
 You can get more information on that once you're here.

 You could also make use of Uber for transportation within the city.